Hampton Court Palace: Contents

 The King's Guard Chamber contains a large quantity of arms: muskets, pistols, swords, daggers, powder horns and pieces of armour arranged on the walls in decorative patterns.
-Bills exist for payment to a John Harris dated 1699 for an arrangement believed to be that still seen today.
+Bills exist for payment to a John Harris, dated 1699, for an arrangement believed to be that still seen today.

+In addition, Hampton Court holds the majority of the Royal Ceremonial Dress Collection, with a smaller amount being held at Kensington Palace, where it is displayed.
+The collection of over 10,000 items includes clothing, sketches, letters, prints, photographs, diaries and scrapbooks.
+The dress collection has designated status from Arts Council England.

 The Chapel

 The timber and plaster ceiling of the chapel is considered the "most important and magnificent in Britain", but is all that remains of the Tudor decoration, after redecoration supervised by Sir Christopher Wren.
 The altar is framed by a massive but plain oak reredos with garlands carved by Grinling Gibbons during the reign of Queen Anne.
 Opposite the altar, at first-floor level, is the royal pew where the royal family would attend services apart from the general congregation seated below.

 The clergy, musicians and other ecclesiastical officers employed by the monarch at Hampton Court, as in other English royal premises, are known collectively as the Chapel Royal; properly used the term does not refer to a building.